FireFlyEx/HexAlter/README.md

-# HexAlter

-Hexalter v0.1
+Hexalter v0.3
 -------------

-(This is a reupload, I couldn't find the source code on GitHub so I decided to publish it here)

 This is a quick (but hopefully not dirty) implementation of a primitive hex alterer.
 Usage is very simple:

-hexalter file_to_edit address1=byte1,..,byten ... addressn=byte1,...,byten
+hexalter [-i] file address1=byte1,..,byten ... addressn=byte1,...,byten

+Either hexalter will alter file directly or with the -i option will create an ips file for patching.

 For example: